stummalapally/Internet_security_project/README.md

 1)Locate and compromise IoT devices to further grow the botnet.

 2)Launch DDoS attacks based on instructions received from a remote C&C.

+The bot will carry out the following actions:

+It attempts to kill processes that would prevent it from running and persisting on the device.
+The telnet server, and often web server, is killed at this stage.

+It connects to a command and control server, waiting for commands to attack other machines.

+It continuously scans for other devices that may be vulnerable, attempting to login with the list of known credentials.